Web3NL/motoko-book/src/internet-computer-programming-concepts/actors.md

 1. Public **shared oneway** functions:
 Can *read* and *write*, but don't have any *return value*.

+### Shared types
+The argument and return types of shared public functions are restricted to *[shared types](/internet-computer-programming-concepts/shared-types-and-candid.html)* only.
+We will cover shared types [later](/internet-computer-programming-concepts/shared-types-and-candid.html) in this book.

 *Query* and *update* functions always have the special `async` return type.
 *Oneway* functions always immediately return `()` regardless of whether they execute successfully.